-Before talking about Stochastic Gradient Descent (SGD), let’s first understand what is Gradient Descent?
-Gradient Descent is a very popular optimization technique in Machine Learning and Deep Learning and it can be used with most, if not all, of the learning algorithms.
-A gradient is basically the slope of a function; the degree of change of a parameter with the amount of change in another parameter.
-Mathematically, it can be described as the partial derivatives of a set of parameters with respect to its inputs.
-The more the gradient, the steeper the slope.
-Gradient Descent is a convex function.
+Before explaining Stochastic Gradient Descent (SGD), let’s first describe what Gradient Descent is.
+Gradient Descent is a popular optimization technique in Machine Learning and Deep Learning, and it can be used with most, if not all, of the learning algorithms.
+A gradient is the slope of a function.
+It measures the degree of change of a variable in response to the changes of another variable.
+Mathematically, Gradient Descent is a convex function whose output is the partial derivative of a set of parameters of its inputs.
+The greater the gradient, the steeper the slope.

 Types of Gradient Descent:

 Typically, there are three types of Gradient Descent:

 In this article, we will be discussing Stochastic Gradient Descent or SGD.

 The word ‘stochastic‘ means a system or a process that is linked with a random probability.
 Hence, in Stochastic Gradient Descent, a few samples are selected randomly instead of the whole data set for each iteration.
 In Gradient Descent, there is a term called “batch” which denotes the total number of samples from a dataset that is used for calculating the gradient for each iteration.
 In typical Gradient Descent optimization, like Batch Gradient Descent, the batch is taken to be the whole dataset.
 Although, using the whole dataset is really useful for getting to the minima in a less noisy and less random manner, but the problem arises when our datasets gets big.

 Suppose, you have a million samples in your dataset, so if you use a typical Gradient Descent optimization technique, you will have to use all of the one million samples for completing one iteration while performing the Gradient Descent, and it has to be done for every iteration until the minima is reached.
 Hence, it becomes computationally very expensive to perform.